By Holly Scott Gardner, Student, Coventry University

 You have the chance to make a difference

 It may sound like a cliché but university gives you many opportunities to make a difference to the lives of other students.
-This academic year I will be representing disabled students as a member of the Student Council.
-I have a real chance to influence decisions the Students’ Union makes, ensuring they consider the needs of disabled people when implementing policies and planning events.
+This academic year I will be representing students with disabilities as a member of the Student Council.
+I have a real chance to influence decisions the Students’ Union makes, ensuring they consider the needs of individuals with disablities when implementing policies and planning events.

-I am so passionate about empowering disabled people and amplifying our voices, to have the chance to directly do this on my campus is something I really welcome.
+I am so passionate about empowering people with disabilities and amplifying our voices, to have the chance to directly do this on my campus is something I really welcome.

 Your CV will thank you